Boutoo/gTRCA/README.md

 ## References
 * Tanaka, H. Group task-related component analysis (gTRCA): a multivariate method for inter-trial reproducibility and inter-subject similarity maximization for EEG data analysis.
 Sci Rep 10, 84 (2020). https://doi.org/10.1038/s41598-019-56962-2
-* Under Development: Couto, B.A.N.
-Group Task-related Component Analysis on TMS-EEG data and the group level reproducibility of TMS evoked potentials.
+* Under Development: Couto, B.A.N, et al. Group Task-related Component Analysis on TMS-EEG data and the group level reproducibility of TMS evoked potentials.
 Coming up on 2023.
+* Couto, B.A.N. and Casali, A. G., Classification of Auditory Oddball Evoked Potentials using Group Task Related Component Analysis.
+Submitted to the 10th International Conference on Biomedical Engineering and Systems (ICBES 2023)